 Hoppers – What are They Served With?

 Sri Lankan hoppers are most often served with curries and spicy chutneys.
-However, hoppers can also be a sweet dish, served with yoghurt (curd) and palm syrup.
+Egg curry, potato curry and dal are common savoury curries to serve with hoppers.
+However, hoppers can also be a sweet dish or dessert with yoghurt (curd) and palm syrup.
+There are photos on this page of various ways of serving hoppers.

 Hoppers With Egg – Egg Hoppers